Skip to main content

 JOIN with Aggregates

-This allows you to answer questions like:
+This approach lets you answer questions such as:

 • How many classes each student is taking